eto-ai/rikai/README.md

 WHERE split = "train" LIMIT 100;
 ```

-As of v0.0.5, Rikai is integrated with mlflow.
+Rikai can use Mlflow as its model registry.
 This allows you to automatically pickup the latest
 model version if you're using the mlflow model registry.

 ```sql